whiony/memorate/README.md

 * **Multi‑photo & crop** – save up to three pics for every item.
 * **100 % offline first** – all data stays on your device; iCloud sync coming soon.

+Use-case: snap that salami today, rate it, and next month you’ll instantly know if it was worth a re-buy.
+Handy for the forgetful (hi, that’s me).

 Track progress in [Projects](https://github.com/whiony/memorate).

 ## 🔒 Privacy

 Your notes never leave your phone unless you turn on cloud backup.
 We don’t collect personal data, ads or tracking.

 ## 🤝 Contributing